hermessc/DPDCFD/README.md

 # src
-It contains the source code
+The source code

 # poiseuille flow
-It contains an openfoam testcase in which a pipe containing water is simulated
+2D simulation of a pipe with flowing water

 # test
-It contains couette example with constant shear value
+2D, moving top and fixed bottom

+# taylorCouette
+2D simulation of taylor-couette flow

+# tc3
+3D simulation of taylor-coette flow